Let’s review the main versions of C++, with their most important improvements and modifications.

 C++ has evolved considerably since its creation, adapting to new challenges and trends in software development.

-So here you have a list and its release date.
+So here is a list and their release dates.

 C++